randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Examine the channel topic for helpful tips.
 * Click on the channel details and read the about section, get a sense for how many members are present, and what messages have already been pinned and what files have been shared.

+Posting the same message to multiple channels is spamming.
+Don't spam.

 ## Not For Profit (Mostly)

 While this community is designed to help aspects of leadership, and that frequently benefit whatever company or individual a member is currently working for, this is not a place for obvious commercial activities such as recruiting, marketing, or other solicitation, except in channels dedicated to that purpose.

 If you join this community simply to take value rather than contribute, the community will quickly notice and react.
-The best example of this type of behavior is your first non-introductory post involving marketing, survey, or other obvious commercial activity.
+A recurring example of this type of behavior is your first non-introductory post to the community involving marketing, survey, or other obvious commercial activity.

 Non-obvious and quasi-commerical activity includes (but is not limited to) well-intentioned user surveys of a specific channel, responding to a request for tools or services with information about a company, or posts which are blatantly fronts for commercial interests.
 If after productively engaging with the community, you are wondering whether a specific action is commercial or not, please ask in channel and/or calibrate in one of the channels dedicated to helping people find their way (#how-to-rands or #rands-slack-rules).

 In general, our guidelines are that you:

 * Ask permission of the channel before posting the solicitation or information
 * State clear intent for the purpose
-* Listen for the response of your peers in channel and act accordingly.
+* Listen for the response of your peers in channel and act accordingly

 In the case of surveys, there is an additional set of requirements.
 Members interested in surveying a channel must clearly state in public channel: